benkeen/invoice-editor/README.md

 - run `yarn install` or `npm install`
 - run `npm start` to start 'er up, and load up http://localhost:3000 in a web browser.

+### Tests

+- run `npm test`.
+The tests are very thin!
+I only added some for the `items` reducer, and not full code coverage.
+Enough to show. :)

 ### Notes

 - I use the [react-number-format](https://github.com/s-yadav/react-number-format) react component for the currency